ibm-cloud-docs/app-configuration/architecture-workload-isolation.md

 ## {{site.data.keyword.appconfig_short}} architecture
 {: #architecture}

-{{site.data.keyword.appconfig_notm}} service is offered in the regions: Dallas, London, and Sydney.
+{{site.data.keyword.appconfig_notm}} service is offered in the regions: Dallas, Washington DC, London, and Sydney.
 Every region supported, has its own {{site.data.keyword.Bluemix_notm}} Kubernetes Service cluster with several worker nodes.
 Each worker node runs several instances of {{site.data.keyword.appconfig_short}} service components.
 Each region is fronted by a global load balancer and a web application firewall.

 {{site.data.keyword.appconfig_short}} service persists tenant data in highly available database.
 A single regional database is used to store the data of all tenants in that particular region.